Here’s a topic that comes up sooo often in my coaching sessions— I wanted to be sure to address it on the blog!

 A lot of my coaching clients find me after they’ve tried PT several times, and it just hasn’t “clicked.”
 Maybe the exercises give them temporary relief, but they always feel worse 8 hours later.
 Or, even worse, maybe they can’t do the exercises without pain at all, and the physical therapist just tells them to push through.

-Here’s where I come in.
-As someone who’s been through this process herself, I can explain some of the different schools of thought in physical therapy, and shed light on the approaches that made the biggest difference for me.
+Here’s where I can come in.
+As someone who’s been through this process herself, I can explain some of the different schools of thought in core training, and shed light on the approaches that made the biggest difference for me.

 So, if you’re just working out on your own at home, or you are working with a physical therapist who just doesn’t get it, here’s what I want you to know.

-When done properly, core strengthening can actually start out as subtle.
+When done properly, the core strengthening can actually be really gentle.